MatejKrcek/AirlineManager/README.md

 A project for Kiwi.com Mobile Challenge.

+Application is in alfa version.
+Beta version is coming soon.
 ## General information

 The Airline Manager is a singleplayer mobile game.
 You can manage your airline in real-time.
 My vision is to create a version, where players can compete and play together.
 You will be able to buy a slot at your favorite airport, manage board services and areas (economy, business, first-class).